 Thankfully, God gives us only two rules.
 Just two!
 And they are perfect for us.

 (1) Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.
 (2) And, love your neighbor as yourself.
 Mark12:30-31

 Those two rules are fundamental to our purpose.
-They are designed to keep us in His will so we can successfully carry out everything He will ask us to do.
+They are designed to enable us to be Jesus followers.
+To keep us in His will so we can successfully carry out everything He will ask us to do.

-Indeed, every instruction He gives us to effectively follow Him, hinge on these two rules.
+Indeed, every assignment He will ever ask of us hinges on these two rules.